mueller-kai/mueller-kai.github.io/_pages/about.md

 weighing both the advantages and disadvantages.

 ## Education
-- MSc in Human-Computer Interactio, Reutlingen, Germany
+- MSc in Human-Computer Interaction, Reutlingen, Germany
 - BSc in Special Education, Heidelberg, Germany

 ## Medium